veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 ### Initialization in your App Delegate

 Firstly, you'll need to introduce your application to VEEPIO.
 The App Delegate is a good location for this.
+The application identifier is a unique ID that identifies your app to the Veepio SDK.
+To obtain your application identifier, contact skd_support@veepio.com.
+For testing purposes you can use `VEEPIO_test_app_id`

 	//swift
-	VPKit.setApplicationIdentifier("Veepio-iOS")
+	VPKit.setApplicationIdentifier("VEEPIO_test_app_id")

 	//objective-c
-	[VPKit setApplicationIdentifier appID:@"Veepio-iOS"]
+    [VPKit setApplicationIdentifier:@"VEEPIO_test_app_id"];

 This is also a good place to add any custom fonts and colours to the veep viewer.
 Examples in the demo apps: